 An apicectomy is often used as a root canal treatment.

 An apicectomy is often used as a root canal treatment.
-It literally means removal of the tip of the tooth root.
+It translates to the removal of the tip of the tooth root.
 The root end is then prepared with a special vibrating tip and a filling material placed in the preparation.
 The most common reason for performing this procedure is due to infection at the end of a tooth after an unsuccessful root canal.

 Root canal treatment

-Although root canals usually work, there can be persistent infection which can cause continued pain (although often not) and evidence of continued infection at the end of the tooth root.
-In this case it may be appropriate to perform a root canal treatment, an apicectomy with retrofilling.
+Although root canals usually work, an infection may persist, which can produce continued pain, (although often not), and evidence of continued infection at the end of the tooth root.
+In this case it may be appropriate to perform an apicectomy with retrofilling.